OctopusDeploy/blog/blog/2021-01/octopusdeploy-terraform-provider/index.md

 ## Conclusion

-We're thrilled to share our Terraform provider, and we hope it helps teams manage their Octopus instances with a declarative "Infrastructure as Code" approach.
+We’re thrilled to share our Terraform provider, and we hope it helps teams manage their Octopus instances with a declarative "Infrastructure as Code" approach.